frontenddogma/css-optimization-basics/manuscript/operation.md

 For declarations, we face a similar situation as with selectors—avoiding certain declarations appears to be more counter-productive than not doing anything.

-We know that declarations like `box-shadow`, `filter`, `opacity`, and `transform`, as well as a few special values, are significantly slower and hence more expensive than others.
-They’re so much more expensive that we can perceive the effects even with few declarations, hence making this a much more important point on our optimization agenda than selectors.
+We know that declarations involving `box-shadow`, `filter`, `opacity`, and `transform`, depending on their values, can be significantly slower and hence more expensive than others.
+They may be so much more expensive that we can perceive the effects even with few declarations, hence making this a much more important point on our optimization agenda than selectors.

 However, the problem is that data are hard to come by.
 Ben Frain has contributed some [data on selector and declaration performance](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/), and [so has Juriy Zaytsev](http://perfectionkills.com/profiling-css-for-fun-and-profit-optimization-notes/).
 Alas, the data are not robust and may not even be available anymore (I couldn’t reach Juriy for clarification).